jrreap/Lab_6/README.md

 4) Then select `Clone`
 5) You should now have the full repository cloned.
 Run a few of the tests to make sure everything is working

+### Set the Author flag

+1) Now go back to `File` and select `Settings`
+2) In the top left type 'github' into the search bar
+3) There should be a new tab on the left of this windows labled `GitHub`, select it
+4) Now it should appear with a window of all git accounts on this computer.
+If you see your account here, congrats you're done!
+If not click the small `+` icon on the right and login to your github account
+5) Make sure your account has appeared, and then click `Apply` in the bottom right of the window to save your settings.
+6) Congrats now you can use Git within Android Studio

 ### Commit/Push/Pull

 In the bottom left corner there should now be a new tab labled `Version Control`.
 You can open it quickly by pressing `Alt` and `9`